 According to the government report titled 'CHT Accord Implementation and Progress' placed by the Secretary of Ministry of CHT Affairs in the CHT Accord Implementation & Monitoring Committee Meeting held on 20 October 2019, out of the 72 sections, 48 sections have already been completely implemented, 15 sections partially implemented while implementation process is on the run with the 9 sections.
-But according to the PCJSS, it is only 25 sections out of 72 have been implemented while 29 sections, instead.
+But according to the PCJSS, it is only 25 sections out of 72 have been implemented while 29 sections have been left totally unimplemented and the government has been violating these sections, instead.
 The remaining 18 sections have been partially implemented.
 In context of the latest government statement, the opinion of the PCJSS has been given herein below: